hettlage/pytest-db-content/specs/index.rst

 Both the `addrow` and `cleantable` fixture use the `testdb` fixture, so there usually should be no need to explicitly include it in the tests of a project.

+The database URI is assigned as the fixture value.

 addrow
 ++++++